davidtheclark/react-aria-modal/README.md

   without returning to the main document beneath.
   - Escape will close the modal.
   - Scrolling is frozen on the main document beneath the modal.
 (Although, sadly, you can still mess with the scrolling using a touch screen.)
+  - When the modal closes, focus returns to the element that was focused just before the modal activated.
   - The dialog element has an ARIA `role` of `dialog` (or `alertdialog`).
   - The dialog element has an ARIA attribute designating its title, either `aria-label` or `aria-labelledby`.
   - By default, clicking on the modal's underlay (outside the dialog element) will close the modal (this can be disabled).